 Future investment earnings are assumed to accrue at an annual rate of 7.75%, compounded annually, net of both investment and administrative expenses.
-This rate was adopted effective for the June 30, 2005 valuation.
+This rate was adopted effective for the June 30, 2005, valuation and reaffirmed by the board for use in the June 30, 2007, valuation.